Tower Hamlets Co-production Toolkit

 • Ensure this is budgeted for and thought about from the start.

-• Find out more about THT Reward and Recognition funding contact [email protected]
+• Find out more about Reward and Recognition funding contact [email protected]

 Are you a Tower Hamlets resident?
 If you have any feedback regarding our services, or suggestions of ideas and initiatives that may improve the healthcare and wellbeing of people in Tower Hamlets.